 Retirement is supposed to be spent relaxing with loved ones, golfing with lifelong friends, and spoiling the grandchildren.
 But with fixed incomes, inflation, and heavy medical expenses, your hard-earned, life-long savings may seem to suddenly disappear.
-In times of crisis, reverse mortgages are the way many Americans are fighting back.
-We are determined to help you understand the benefits of reverse mortgages and to make sure you are pointed in a direction you can trust and find peace of mind moving forward.
-You should know what a reverse mortgage is, if you qualify, and what options you have.
+In times of crisis, a reverse mortgage loan is one way many Americans are fighting back.
+Here at Best Company, we are determined to help you understand the benefits of a reverse mortgage and to make sure you are pointed in a direction you can trust and find peace of mind moving forward.
+You should know what a reverse mortgage entails, if you qualify, and what options you have.

 A reverse mortgage is a government-established program to help people approaching retirement age to have a place to live and funds to support living expenses.
-When you pay the mortgage on your home, you are, in essence, buying part of your home back from the bank that loaned you money.
+When you pay the mortgage on your home, you are, in essence, buying part of your home back from the bank that loaned you the money.
 Once you have made all your mortgage payments, you own 100 percent equity in the home, meaning if you sold it you would keep 100 percent of the profit, minus paying the agent.
 The can trade some of that home for a while still continuing to live in the home.
 The will not have to until they move from their home or pass away.
 For more information, read our simple guide to reverse mortgages.

 Home Equity Conversion Mortgage (HECM): This is the most basic reverse mortgage package.
 This program is probably also the safest option.
-Government regulations ensure the customers are protected.
+Government regulations ensure that customers are protected within the HECM program.

-Proprietary Reverse Mortgage: Proprietary reverse mortgages are created specifically by a reverse mortgage company to give different clients better rewards or incentives to join their company.
-Rather than using the traditional HECM model, these companies offer different incentives, pay plans, or rates to ensure you are getting the best deal for your situation.
-These deals can be great, but do not have some of the same protections in place as the traditional HEMC model.
-To explore proprietary reverse mortgages in depth, check out the company links.
+Proprietary Reverse Mortgages: Proprietary reverse mortgages are created specifically by reverse mortgage lenders to give different clients better rewards or incentives to join their company.
+Rather than using the traditional HECM program, these companies offer different incentives, pay plans, or rates to ensure you are getting the best deal for your situation.
+These deals can be great but do not have some of the same protections in place as the traditional HEMC model.
+To explore proprietary reverse mortgages in-depth, check out the company links.